kwonus/Quelle/README.md

 <br/></br>
 # What's Ahead?
+- The reference implementation will be made intereactive and report the results of the parse via a console-based/command-line interface
-Tandem projects are expected to become siblings of the reference Rust implementation in this github repo.
+- Tandem projects [search dialects] are expected to become siblings of the reference Rust implementation in this github repo.